tzerk/BDO-Watchdog/README.md

-stayalive | By default, the program closes if it has detected a disconnect process | The process to be monitored, defaults to `BlackDesert64.exe` timebetweenchecksins | Time in seconds to wait between each polling interval
+stayalive | By default, the program closes if it has detected a disconnect process | The process to be monitored, defaults to `BlackDesert64.exe` timebetweenchecksins | Time in seconds to wait between each polling interval shutdownondc | Shut down the computer after the client disconnected killondc | Kill the process after it disconnected (*CURRENTLY DISABLED*)

 ## Setting up the Telegram Bot